GCE Ordinary Level (United Kingdom)

-The General Certificate of Education (GCE) Ordinary Level, also called the O-level or O level, was a subject-based academic qualification that was introduced in 1951 as a replacement for the 16+ School Certificate (SC).
+The General Certificate of Education (GCE) Ordinary Level, also called the O-level or O level, was a subject-based academic qualification that was introduced in 1951, as a replacement for the 16+ School Certificate (SC).
 The O-level was meant to act as a pathway to the new, more in-depth and academically rigorous A-level (Advanced Level), in England, Wales and Northern Ireland.

 Alternatives to the GCE Ordinary level were released during the qualification's timeline, including the complementary and more vocational Certificate of Secondary Education (CSE), intended for broadening the subjects available and offering qualifications in non-academic subjects, alongside the even more academically rigorous foundation for the GCE A-Level, called the AO-Level.

 The O-Level, AO-Level and CSE were replaced in the United Kingdom in 1988 by the GCSE and later complementary IGCSE exams.
-The Scottish equivalent was the O-grade (replaced, following a separate process, by the Standard Grade).
+The Scottish equivalent was the O-grade (replaced by the National 5 Curriculum for Excellence).
 An O-level branded qualification is still awarded by Cambridge International Examinations in select locations.

 Beginnings

-The GCE Ordinary level was introduced in 1951 to replace the School Certificate in England, Wales and Northern Ireland.
-It was part of the UK’s post-war education reforms, alongside the GCE Advanced Level (or GCE A-Level), which had replaced the UK Higher School Certificate.
+The GCE Ordinary level was introduced in 1951, to replace the School Certificate in England, Wales and Northern Ireland.
+It was part of the post-war education reforms, alongside the GCE Advanced Level (or GCE A-Level), which had replaced the Higher School Certificate.
 With subject-based exam-only assessments, the GCE O-Level was intended to be an academically rigorous preparation for GCE A-Level study.
 The examinations were conducted by regional boards, with schools given the freedom to choose the board of their choice.

-The qualification was introduced around the same timeline when Scotland's equivalent, the O-grade (replaced by the Standard Grade), was released.
+The qualification was introduced around the same timeline when Scotland's equivalent, the O-grade (replaced by the National 5 Curriculum for Excellence), was released.

 Directly connected to the GCE O-Level was the AO-Level (Alternative Ordinary Level), formerly available in most subject areas.
 Sometimes incorrectly known as the Advanced Ordinary Level, the AO-Level syllabus and examination both assumed a higher degree of maturity on the part of candidates and employed teaching methods more commonly associated with A-Level study.
 The AO-Level was discontinued, with final qualifications awarded in 1988.